SirPepe/ornament/Readme.md

 instances' internal state and should therefore be able to access all relevant data through `this`.

-Unless the `initial` option is set to `false` the decorated method will run once the element's constructor finishes.
+Unless the `initial` option is set to `false` (provided `options.predicate` was omitted or returns `true`), the decorated method will run once upon the element's constructor finishing.
 In many cases you may want to apply `@reactive()` to methods decorated with [@debounce()](#reactiveoptions) to prevent excessive calls.

+The `predicate` and/or `keys` options can be used to control whether the function reacts to an update.
+For the function to run, the following needs to be
+true:

+1. `options.keys` must either have been omitted or must contain the IDL or content attribute name that changed
+2. `options.predicate` must either have been omitted or must return true when called immediately before the function is scheduled to run

 #### Options for `@reactive()`

 - **`initial` (boolean, optional)**: Whether or not to run the function when the element's constructor finishes, before any actual changes to any decorated accessor.
 Defaults to `true`
 - **`keys` (Array\<string | symbol\>, optional)**: List of attributes (defined by `@prop()` or `@attr()`) to monitor.
 Can include private names and symbols.
 Defaults to monitoring all content and IDL attributes defined by `@prop()` or `@attr()`.
+- **`predicate` (Function `(this: T) => boolean`)**: If provided, controls whether or not the decorated method is called for a given change

 ### `@connected()`